Skip to content

 You have to meet certain criteria to be able to apply for your own bankruptcy under the MAP rules.
 The total amount of your debt must be no more than £25,000.
 You must not have a single asset worth more than £1,000 and your total assets must be worth no more than £2,000.

 You can keep a car worth up to £3,000 if you need it, for example, to get to work.
-You must get advice from a money adviser and when they complete your budget sheet with you, it must show that you cannot afford to pay anything towards your debts.
+You must get advice from a money adviser and when they complete a budget with you, it must show that you cannot afford to pay anything towards your debts.
 Alternatively, you must show that you have been receiving certain benefits for the six months before your application.

 You must not own any land and you must have a 'certificate for sequestration'.
 This is a certificate, signed by a money adviser, which confirms that you cannot pay your debts as they fall due.
 Your MAP bankruptcy will last for six months, but you will be under certain restrictions if you apply for credit for a further six months.